ethan-ck/Alexandria/Database Design and Development/DB Design.md

 - Term Equivalences
 	- Table = Relation
 	- Column and field = Attribute
-	- Row, record = Tuple
+	- Row, record = Tuple (Not a too-pull)

+- Repeating Fields (Attributes)
+	- Usually bad, but when creating an entity that can contain many of the same attributes, it is tempting to list or number them
+	- Don't.
+Numbering is a huge mistake
+	- It's a sign from god that you split that entity into two separate entities